Maximum Drawdown: How to Calculate and Reduce MDD | Upscale

 How to Calculate Maximum Drawdown

-Maximum drawdown calculation follows four systematic steps with precise methodology.
-Accuracy matters because MDD determines risk limits in funded accounts.
+Maximum drawdown calculation follows four systematic steps.
+Accuracy matters because MDD determines risk limits in funded accounts and reveals the true shape of a strategy's risk profile.

-- Step 2: Identify all peak values where the portfolio reached new highs.
-Each new peak starts potential drawdown measurement.
-Multiple peaks occur throughout trading history.
-Each requires separate evaluation.
+Step 2: Identify all peak values where the portfolio reached new highs.
+Each new peak starts a potential drawdown measurement.
+Multiple peaks occur throughout trading history, and each requires separate evaluation.

-- Step 3: Find lowest trough following each peak before next new high.
-Trough represents maximum decline from that specific peak.
-Recovery to new high ends that drawdown period.
-Next decline starts fresh drawdown measurement.
+Step 3: Find the lowest trough following each peak before the next new high.
+The trough represents maximum decline from that specific peak.
+Recovery to a new high ends that drawdown period, and the next decline starts a fresh drawdown measurement.

-- Step 4: Calculate (Trough - Peak) / Peak × 100 for each peak-trough pair.
-Select most negative result as MDD.
-This represents worst historical decline from any peak.
+Step 4: Calculate (Trough − Peak) ÷ Peak × 100 for each peak-trough pair.
+Select the most negative result as MDD.
+This represents the worst historical decline from any peak.

-Recovery to $450,000 doesn't end the drawdown period.
-Portfolio remains -10% below peak even after partial recovery.
-Only reaching a new high above $500,000 closes drawdown and starts a fresh measurement cycle.
+Recovery to $450,000 does not end the drawdown period.
+The portfolio remains −10% below the peak even after partial recovery.
+Only reaching a new high above $500,000 closes the drawdown and starts a fresh measurement cycle.

 Real-World Maximum Drawdown Examples